Samsung Galaxy S24 Ultra Rumours And Leaks Hint At An Exciting iPhone 15 Rival

-It has only been a few months since we got to see the Samsung Galaxy S23 and the restless world of tech junkies has already started talking about the leaks and rumours about the Samsung Galaxy S24.
-Yeah, the Samsung Galaxy S24 series — the Korean brand’s flagship range of smartphones for 2024 – is likely in its early stages of development right now.
-But isn’t the next big thing for Samsung the upcoming Galaxy Z Flip 5 and Galaxy Z Fold 5?
+It has only been a few months since we got to see the Samsung Galaxy S23 and the restless world of tech junkies has already started talking leaks and rumours about the Samsung Galaxy S24.
+This might surprise some people as the Samsung Galaxy S24 series — the Korean brand’s flagship range of smartphones for 2024 – is likely in its early stages of development right now.
+Not to mention, isn’t the next big thing for Samsung the upcoming Galaxy Z Flip 5 and Galaxy Z Fold 5?
 The torchbearers of foldable smartphones?

 Well, it’s complicated.
 You see, the Samsung Galaxy S series is regarded by critics and tech enthusiasts as the true rival to the Apple iPhone.
 This year’s Galaxy S23 series has proven to be a better smartphone on paper than the Apple iPhone 14.
 Hence, with the iPhone 15 leaks already detailing Apple’s upcoming big launch in September 2023, hopes are high that Samsung too will deliver a blockbuster hit in 2024, especially with the Samsung S24 Ultra.